Coping with Childlike Behavior Post-Stroke

 For Those Who Have Experienced It:

-1. Practice Self-Awareness: Pay attention to your emotions and behaviors.
-Journaling or talking to a therapist can help you identify patterns and triggers.
+Practice Self-Awareness: Pay attention to how you feel and act.
+Journaling or talking to a therapist can help you spot patterns and triggers.

 For Caregivers:

-3. Use Positive Reinforcement: Encourage and praise positive behaviors to reinforce progress.
+Use Positive Reinforcement: Encourage and praise them when they do well to reinforce progress.

 For Both: